sbdzdz/python-katas/README.md

 #### Asterisk triangle
 Print some simple figures.

+## Code Jam 2016
+Problems from Google Code Jam 2016.

+#### Counting sheep
+Bleatrix Trotter the sheep has devised a strategy that helps her fall asleep faster.
+First, she picks a number `N`.
+Then she starts naming `N`, `2N`, `3N`, and so on.
+Whenever she names a number, she thinks about all of the digits in that number.
+She keeps track of which digits she has seen at least once so far as part of any number she has named.
+Once she has seen each of the ten digits at least once, she will fall asleep.
+Knowing `N`, print the last number Bleatrix will see before falling asleep.
+If the poor sheep will count forever, print INSOMNIA instead.

+#### Revenge of the pancakes
+Given a string of '-' and '+' describing a stack of pancakes, print the minimal number of flips required so that all pancakes are happy side up ('+').

+The flip is defined as follows: if we number the pancakes `1, 2, ..., N` from top to bottom, choose the top `i` pancakes to flip.
+Then, after the flip, the stack is `i, i-1, ..., 2, 1, i+1, i+2, ..., N`.
+Pancakes `1, 2, ..., i` now have the opposite side up, whereas pancakes `i+1, i+2, ..., N` have the same side up that they had up before.

 ## Codility
 Training exercises from [Codility](https://www.codility.com).
 Probably correct, at least according to the autograder (all score 100%).